altruios/namshubettulpa/public/namshubettuple/interludes.md

 "O::For three: it's in the link now.
 And it's growing.
 Thus the trains planes and automobiles route"
-'So what happens if you use the link.'
+'U::So what happens if you use the link.'
 "O::It's not everywhere yet - but using the link: you become a beacon...
 It can..."
 *Ozmind took his hand off the wheel to imitate a missile* "O::Zip right to you."
-'So it kills you.'
+'U::So it kills you.'
 "O::It's consuming you."
 ~There was silence for a time~
-'Okay - extreme option: nuke it?'
+'U::Okay - extreme option: nuke it?'
-"O::A start - but wouldn't clean the link, not location based anymore, and probably overkill" 'Ineffective overkill?'
+"O::A start - but wouldn't clean the link, not location based anymore, and probably overkill" 'U::Ineffective overkill?'
 "O::Misguided overkill - overkill is great in general."
-'So what cleans the link?'
+'U::So what cleans the link?'
 *Ozmind tapped on the wheel*
 "O::I don't know...
 I'm hoping that Flanagan might.
 If not...
 We're kinda screwed."
-'By the way, that town down there...
+'U::By the way, that town down there...
 Has no airport'
 "O::How far is the airport?"
-'250 miles.'
+'U::250 miles.'
 "O::I'm sorry, how far?"
-'Roads are going to be closed - we should call instead.'
+'U::Roads are going to be closed - we should call instead.'
 }
 {%%%%}
 {